melissamonk-NOAA/CCFRP/CCRFP_available_data_for_assessments.md

 result in an available 7910.
 The final filter removed drifts within a cell that were not fished for at least ten minutes within a sampling occasion, resulting in a total of 7889 fishing drops available for analyses for stock assessments.
-The total nubmer of fish encountered by CCFRP partner and the percent of positive drops by species and MPA can be found in Tables \@ref(tab:totalfishbygroup) - \@ref(tab:percentpos).
+The total number of fish encountered by CCFRP partners and the percent of positive drops by species and MPA can be found in Tables \@ref(tab:totalfishbygroup) - \@ref(tab:percentpos).

 # Available Lengths and Otoliths

-The CCFRP measures every fish to the nearest centimeter and distributions of the lengths inside and outside the MPAs by MPA and species are in Figures
+The CCFRP measures every fish to the nearest centimeter.
+Distributions of fish lengths inside and outside the MPAs are in Figures
 \@ref(fig:lengths-1) - \@ref(fig:lengths-4).
 Length data were
-filtered to the drifts included in the final data set.
-Any species and MPA combination with fewer than 20 observed fish in an MPA or reference area over the entirety of the program were removed from the length plots.
+filtered to the drifts that would be used to develop indices of abaundacne.
+Any species and site (MPA or reference) combination with fewer than 20 observed fish over the entirety of the program were not plotted.

 The total number of fish retained by university partner can be found in Table
 \@ref(tab:otoliths).
-This represents that maximum number of available otoliths, which will be verified once the stock assessments for 2023 are verified.
+This represents the maximum number of available otoliths, which will be verified once the stock assessments for 2023 are selected.
 The rule of thumb for including conditional age-at-length samples is a minimum of 30 available fish in a year/fleet stratum.
-Given this, there are likely not enough fish from Bodega or Cal Poly for any species.
+Given this, there are likely not enough fish from Bodega or Cal Poly to support conditional age-at-lengths for any species.

 \FloatBarrier
 \newpage